railsbridge-boston/docs-hardfork/sites/en/installfest/set_up_virtual_machine.md

-## Setting up a workspace
+## Setting up a folder to work in

-Open Finder or File Explorer.
-By default, they open to your home directory.
-Create a folder named "workspace".
-If you've attended our Ruby workshop before, you already have this folder.
+Go to your desktop.
+If you're downloading the files, right-click to create a new, empty folder and call it `railsbridge`.
+If you're installing files from one of the USB drives at the workshop, copy the `railsbridge` folder to your computer by dragging it to your desktop.

+*Note that the name `railsbridge` should be lowercase.*

 This directory will be shared between the virtual machine and your computer.
 Like sharing files between two real computers with Dropbox or Google Docs, files need to be saved in a place that both your computer and the virtual machine can see.
 Save all your work in the hands-on exercises here so they can be run in the virtual machine.